 While there's no perfect science to how reorganization unfolds, here are some pointers:

-List the problems you are trying to solve and opportunities you're seeking.
+- Develop your criteria: List the problems you are trying to solve and the opportunities you're seeking.
 Next, rate each one high, medium, or low according to priority.
-It becomes the criteria that you’ll use to evaluate design alternatives and to measure your success.
+It becomes the criteria that you’ll use to evaluate structural design alternatives and to measure your success.

-A lot of teams fall in love with one idea and then spend all their time either trying to justify the idea or perfect it.
-Instead, come up with three to four ideas and rank those against your criteria.
+- Develop and evaluate design alternatives: A lot of teams fall in love with one idea and then spend all their time either trying to justify the idea or perfect it.
+Instead, come up with three or four ideas and rank those against your criteria.
 Remember, no option is ever perfect.
 There are always trade-offs and risks.
-You simply select the best one and come up with an action plan to mitigate the risks.
+Simply select the best one and come up with an action plan to mitigate the risks.

-Spend time testing the design by discussing how various business processes would work within the new structure.
-These “what if” discussions help fine tune the structure and clarify roles.
+- Test the final design with scenarios: Spend time testing the design by discussing how various business processes would work within the new structure.
+These “what if” discussions help fine-tune the structure and clarify roles.

-Communication is not a one-way announcement about the change, or anything else.
-Stakeholders, including employees, are more likely to get on board if you not only share the “what” and “why ” but explain the alternatives you didn't consider and why.
+Stakeholders, including employees, are more likely to get on board if you not only share the “what” and “why,” but explain the alternatives you didn't choose and why.
 Let stakeholders know you realize there isn’t one perfect choice and acknowledge the potential disadvantages of your plan.
 This kind of candor, open dialogue, and authenticity fares better than trying to “sell” your ideas for change as the perfect solution.

 Once you've communicated with the necessary people, don't be shy about asking for their help.
-It's human nature that people will support what they helped create, and while your team may not have had an opportunity to create the new organizational structure, they can play a huge part in implementing the new structure.
-It is another opportunity for you to get valuable input to tweak the new structure.
+It's human nature that people will support what they helped create, and while your team may not have had an opportunity to create the new organizational structure, they can play a huge part in implementing the change.
+It's another opportunity for you to get valuable input to tweak the new structure.